splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/9-classes-and-objects/1-concepts/0-classes.md

 ### Showing and hiding responsibilities

-Once we have used a class to create an entity, we can write code to access the data within the entity, and execute its functionality.
+Once we have used a class to create an entity, we can write code to access the data within the entity and execute its functionality.
 However, we often don't want our entities to allow just any code to do this.
 This is where the concept of **access modifiers** helps us.
 An access modifier is a piece of information attached to every field and method within a class, telling the compiler what code can access the field or call the method.